xzzhang2/xzzhang2.github.io/pages/projects.md

 ### <a name="researchprojs"></a>1. funded research projects

- 1. May 2018. *Codes and coders in the newsrooms: New technology adoption and interdisciplinary collaboration in Hong Kong’s local news organizations* Faculty Research Grant (**FRG**), Hong Kong Baptist University.
+ 1. May 2018. *Codes and coders in the newsrooms: New technology adoption and interdisciplinary collaboration in Hong Kong’s local news organizations.* Faculty Research Grant (**FRG**), Hong Kong Baptist University.
 Role: Principal Investigator (PI).
 (44,100 HKD).
 Completed.

  2. Dec 2016. *Effects of freedom restoration, language variety, and issue type on psychological reactance: An experimental study of health promotion messages in Hong Kong.* Faculty Research Grant (**FRG**), Hong Kong Baptist University.
 Role: Principal Investigator (PI).
 (49,752 HKD).
 Completed.

  3. Oct 2016. *The social and political impacts of digital media on public expression.* Start-up Grant for New Academics, Hong Kong Baptist University.
 Role: Principal Investigator (PI).
 (100,000 HKD).
 Completed.

- 4. Jan 2012. *Social media use, political attitudes, and political participation: A comparison of mainland China, Hong Kong, and Taiwan* Research Expense Grant for Doctoral Dissertation.
+ 4. Jan 2012. *Social media use, political attitudes, and political participation: A comparison of mainland China, Hong Kong, and Taiwan.* Research Expense Grant for Doctoral Dissertation.
 Chow Yei Ching School of Graduate Studies, City University of Hong Kong.
 Role: Principal Investigator (PI).
 (15,000 HKD).
 Completed.

 ### <a name="collaboration"></a>2. research collaborators